 Positive psychology has related gratitude to positive outcomes for individuals.
 The purpose of the current study was to apply gratitude journaling to the athletic domain, specifically volleyball.
 It was hypothesized that participants journaling about things they were grateful for at each practice would result in heightened athletic performance, measured through vertical approach and block jump, team win/loss percentage, and satisfaction with performance, especially when compared to participants who journaled about neutral practice events.
 Results showed a significant difference between groups in athlete satisfaction with individual and team performance; however, participants who journaled about neutral practice events displayed higher levels of satisfaction.

 Godwin, Marie B., "Counting Blessings versus Neutral Events: An Experimental Investigation of Gratitude and Athletic Performance in Volleyball" (2010).
-Honors Projects.
-Paper 23.
+Psychology Honors Projects.
+23.

 © Copyright is owned by author of this document